MistWeatherMedia/weatherscan-v2/README.md

 # Initial Setup (Source code)

 1. Install [node.js LTS](https://nodejs.org/en/).
-2. Acquire *weather.com*, *mapbox.com*, *developer.tomtom*, and *HERE.com* .
-API keys.
-These are required for weather data, radar frames, and traffic, respectively.
-3. Go to `/main/configs` and open `yourConfig.json`.
+2. Go to `/main/configs` and open `yourConfig.json`.
-4. Line 4 is where your *weather.com*  API key goes.
-Replace `"YOUR_API_KEY"` with your *weather.com* API key.
-5. Line 5 is where your *mapbox.com*  API key goes.
-Replace `"YOUR_API_KEY"` with your *mapbox.com* API key.
+4. You can look through the options and change anything if needed.
-7. Line 7 is where your *HERE.com*  API key goes.
-Replace `"YOUR_API_KEY"` with your *HERE.com* API key. (optional, only if you want the traffic segment, leaving blank will erase the traffic segment from your lineup)
+5. If you want the traffic segment, Line 7 is where your *HERE.com* API key would go.
+Replace `"YOUR_API_KEY"` with that API key.
+Again, this is optional and only if you want the traffic segment - leaving it blank will erase the traffic segment from your lineup cleanly.
-8. Save your changes to `yourConfig.json` and close it.
+6. Save your changes to `yourConfig.json` and close it.
-9. In terminal / command prompt within the main directory, run `npm install --production`.
-This will install all dependencies required to run.
+7. In the terminal / command prompt within the main directory, run `npm install --production`.
+This will install all dependencies required to run the simulator
-10. In terminal / command prompt within the main directory, run `npm start`.
-This will start a local web server, which is required to run the sim.
+8. In the terminal / command prompt within the main directory, run `npm start`.
+This will spin up a local web server on port 3000 by default.
+9. Visit http://localhost:3000 to view the simulator.

 ------------